 Getting to Tower Bridge Exhibition

 The Tower Bridge Exhibition is easily accessible by public transport.
-Morever, the Hop on Hop Off tour buses also stop at the Tower.
+Moreover, the London Hop on Hop Off buses also stop at the Tower.

 - Tube: The closest tube station is Tower Hill (Circle and District lines)